On-Demand Sandbox for Storage Snapshots

 - Universal Storage API Integrated Systems

-Configuration of the On-Demand Sandbox in which VMs from storage snapshots are started is similar to configuration of the regular On-Demand Sandbox.
+On-Demand Sandbox configuration where VMs from storage snapshots are started is similar to configuration of the regular On-Demand Sandbox.
 To start a VM from the storage snapshot in the isolated environment, you must configure the following objects:

 - Virtual lab.
 The virtual lab must mirror the networking scheme of the production environment.
 You can configure a new virtual lab or use an existing virtual lab.
 Any type of the virtual lab configuration is supported: basic single-host, advanced single-host or advanced multi-host.
 For more information, see Virtual Lab.

 - Application group.
 The application group must contain one or several VMs that you want to start in the On-Demand Sandbox.
 You can select VMs from volumes or LUNs on the storage system.
 During the SureBackup job, Veeam Backup & Replication will detect the latest snapshot for this volume or LUN and start the VM from this snapshot.
 For more information, see Application Group.

 - SureBackup job.
 You must link the application group with VMs and virtual lab to the SureBackup job.
 For more information, see SureBackup Job.

 To start a VM from a storage snapshot in On-Demand Sandbox, Veeam Backup & Replication needs to present this storage snapshot to an ESXi host as a datastore.
 To do this, Veeam Backup & Replication performs the following actions:

 - Veeam Backup & Replication detects the latest storage snapshot for the VM whose disks are located on the storage system.

 - Veeam Backup & Replication triggers the storage system to create a copy of the storage snapshot.
 The snapshot copy helps protect the storage snapshot from changes.